 Diaceutics data delivers the insights that medical experts need, with data sources including lab data, medical claims data, prescription data, and lab demographics.
 There are multiple data points including patient demographics, physician information, test results and reports, sample requirements, assay sensitivity, and many more.
 Stakeholders involved are patients, physicians, laboratories, and payers.

 Streamlining Data Analysis and Enabling Domain Expert Input

 With so much data available and so many details within the data itself, an approach was needed to streamline the analysis of this data and empower analysts to add their medical knowledge to further enrich it.

-By using KNIME and taking advantage of all the tools, it's possible to cleanse and label the data and then it in a standard workflow for project-specific analysts to easily use.
+By using a data analytics platform like KNIME and taking advantage of all the tools, it's possible to cleanse and label the data and then it in a standard workflow for project-specific analysts to easily use.
 This saves them time and improves project quality.

 This specific example shows how Diaceutics implemented logic as well as business rules to label data, and how a standard workflow for project use was created.